timfilzinger/idp-software.com/docs/vendors/aiim/index.md

-# AIIM (Association for Intelligent Information Management)
+# Association for Intelligent Information Management

 AIIM is a global non-profit organization that provides education, research, and certification programs to information professionals.
 While not a traditional IDP vendor, AIIM plays a crucial role in the IDP ecosystem by providing standards, best practices, and professional development for intelligent information management.